threader/AltanOS/Readme.md

 	* Fastboot/Hiberboot is disabled, so Windows will properly shut down, unmount disks, unlock the NTFS journal.

-	* # Not handled or automatically installed .. yet? # Mind the TinyWall firewall - select 'Autolearn' if you have problems and use the 'Manage' dialog to tune the selection.
+	* !Not handled or automatically installed yet! - Mind the TinyWall firewall - select 'Autolearn' if you have problems and use the 'Manage' dialog to tune the selection.
 Hopefully a more elegant solution cand be found like importing the .tws file in AltanOS\bin

+	* N.B: Some basic Firewall rules are applied by the 'windows-hardening-scripts'.

 	* N.B: Uninstalling TinyWall while configured to block an application or default settings will lead to connection blocking even after uninstall!